-In Florida, if final disposition will not occur within 24 hours, a body must be embalmed or refrigerated.
+In Florida, embalming is not required.
+But if final disposition will not occur within 24 hours, a body must be either embalmed or refrigerated.
 (Florida Statutes § 497.386)

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.

 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 No. In fact, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 (Learn more about your consumer rights at FTC's Funeral Rule page.)
 You may also build your own casket, if you prefer.

 Water cremation or aquamation (also known as "alkaline hydrolysis," "flameless cremation," and many other terms) is a chemical process that reduces a body to components of liquid and bone.
 It is considered a greener alternative to cremation because it uses less energy than cremation and does not release matter into the atmosphere.

 The state of Florida authorized alkaline hydrolysis by slowly expanding its definition of "cremation" to include methods other than incineration.
 The current legal definition of cremation in Florida is: